Executive Council

 Jacqueline Crowell - Webmaster

 Jacqueline Crowell (she/her) is a data analyst and researcher currently serving as the lead analyst for a SAMHSA-funded initiative focused on substance use prevention in rural Southeastern North Carolina.
-She also contributes to a research project examining disaster-induced food insecurity in rural communities.
+She also conducts research through the Department of Sociology and Criminology at the University of North Carolina Wilmington, contributing to projects examining disaster-induced food insecurity in rural communities and social drivers of health (SDOH) identification practices in rural healthcare settings.
 Jacqueline holds a BA in Sociology and an MA in Sociology and Criminology from the University of North Carolina Wilmington.
 She is particularly interested in rural contexts and the American South, with a focus on how neighborhood and geographic factors shape individual lives and community outcomes.
 Jacqueline is passionate about using data to strengthen community resilience and foster long-term self-sufficiency.
-While her projects have addressed a wide range of topics, her work is united by a commitment to sustainable growth and capacity building—both across rural communities and within her own.
+While her projects have addressed a range of topics, her work is united by a commitment to sustainable growth and capacity building across rural communities.

 • Abe Walker